Marine Navigation Bill [HL]

 Groups Affected

-- Harbour Masters: Subject to new qualification requirements.
+- Harbour Masters: Will be subject to new qualification requirements.

-- Ship Masters: Affected by new pilotage notification requirements and harbour directions.
+- Ship Masters: Will face stricter pilotage notification requirements and need to comply with harbour directions.

 Powered by nyModel